Skittyblock/MK1-Documentation/_docs/1 Activation Methods/3 Xen HTML Widgets.md

 MK1 also exposes the `mk1Message()` JavaScript function to your widget.
 To use, simply call it with the message action and body.
 To run the example script: `mk1Message("runScript", "Example");`.

 ### mk1Callback()
-MK1 also supports scripts the return an expression, however it's limited.
+MK1 also supports scripts that return an expression, however it's limited.
 First of all, scripts will automatically return whatever the last evaluated expression was.
 For example:
 ```js
 if (!lpm.getEnabled()) {
   lpm.setEnabled(true);